Getting Started with Logging

 The Capture window's height can be expanded or contracted to show the items you need to record with each QSO.
 Here's the fully-expanded Capture window:

-Type a callsign into the Capture window's Call textbox and strike the Tab or Enter keys.
+Type a callsign into the Capture window's Call textbox and strike the Tab or Enter keys; if you have access to a Callbook configured and enabled, information it provides will be placed in the appropriate Capture textboxes.
 Record additional information as desired, e.g. name, signal report, QTH, notes.
 If you're controlling your transceiver with Commander, the frequency and mode will be automatically recorded in the Capture window; otherwise, you'll need to type these in manually.
 When the QSO is complete click the Log button.
 The logged QSO will appear in the Log Page Display at the bottom of the Main window's Log QSOs tab, and the Capture window will be ready to log the next QSO.

 DXKeeper's Main window is used for several purposes: